Communicating with legislators

 Regents set state legislative policy

-The Board of Regents has the sole authority to determine the state legislative policy for Iowa State and the other institutions the board governs.
-These policies are determined by the board in consultation with ISU President Steven Leath and the heads of the other regents institutions.
-The board's exclusive authority in policy setting ensures that the governor and state legislature receive a cohesive legislative plan for all the institutions that focuses on the highest priorities for the universities' education, research and outreach missions and makes the most efficient use of state appropriations.
+The Board of Regents, State of Iowa, has the sole authority to determine the state legislative policy for Iowa State University and the other institutions the board governs.
+These policies are determined by the board in consultation with the president of Iowa State and the heads of the other regents institutions.
+The board's exclusive authority in legislative policy setting ensures that the governor and Iowa General Assembly receive a cohesive legislative plan for all the institutions that focuses on the highest priorities for the universities' education, research and outreach missions while making the most efficient use of state appropriations.